BlockchainCommons/Secure-Development-Setup-macOS/gpg-with-github.md

 You can either sign an individual commit; tell Git you want all future commits in the repo you're in to be automatically signed; or set commit signing as default for all repos in your account.

-> Note: Your passphrase might be asked on each commit and signing.
+> Note: Your passphrase might be requested for each commit and signing.
 If so, just type it in and hit `return`.
 You can also select "save it in keychain" if you don't want to type it every time you commit.

 To sign all commits by default in all repos: